kangax/przilla/src/memory-bank/recentChanges.md

 # Recent Changes

+## 2025-05-05

+- **Fix TRPCError in Charts Page:** Added a nullish check in `src/utils/wodValidation.ts` within the `validateWodsFromDb` function.
+This prevents a Zod validation error (`expected: "object", received: "undefined"`) that occurred when the function received a null or undefined entry from the WOD data array fetched in `src/server/api/routers/wodChartHelpers.ts`.
+The function now safely skips such entries and logs a warning.
+This resolves the `TRPCError` encountered when loading the `/charts` page.

 ## 2025-05-03

 - Ran `scripts/fix_null_timecaps.ts` to update all WODs in the database with `null` timecap to `0`.